Or at least cost them a lot of money?

 The average payout per claim has increased since 2003 from circa $20,000 to about $30,000.

 The ASPCA has also had relatively recent history of paying out significant sums to settle lawsuits.
-Notable, the ASPCA in December 2012 paid $9.3 million to Feld Entertainment Inc., producer of the Ringling Brothers and Barnum & Bailey Circus, to settle two federal court cases originating from allegations brought by the ASPCA and other animal charities that Ringling abuses elephants, in purported violation of the U.S. Endangered Species Act.
+Notably, the ASPCA in December 2012 paid $9.3 million to Feld Entertainment Inc., producer of the Ringling Brothers and Barnum & Bailey Circus, to settle two federal court cases originating from allegations brought by the ASPCA and other animal charities that Ringling abuses elephants, in purported violation of the U.S. Endangered Species Act.

 The original case was filed against Ringling by a consortium of animal advocacy organizations also including the Animal Welfare Institute, the Animal Protection Institute, and the Fund for Animals.
 The Humane Society of the U.S. became involved after the Fund for Animals merged into HSUS in 2005.
 The Born Free Foundation was brought into the case after absorbing the Animal Protection Institute at the end of 2007.